 Waitematā (water clarity) - currently an attribute Clarity in this scenario will improve however modelling indicates potentially 11 breaches of the scenario limits.
-These are predominantly in the Waipa River catchment and lower Waikato.
+These are predominantly catchment and lower Waikato.
 It is expected that water clarity would achieve the B band in most places.
-The number of breaches generally increases where mitigation options are limited. †4 Te Rere (flow) Flow is expected to remain static and not be affected by the reductions of the contaminants themselves.
-It is expected afforestation will decrease the variability of flow, particularly during small to medium sized storm events.
-This scenario modelling suggests conversion to forestry of approximately 17,000ha.
-The construction of wetlands of approximately 360,000ha as a mitigation would result in less variability and an increase in base flow.
-There will be an impact on swimming in low and very high flows.
+The number of breaches of where mitigation options are limited.
+Te Rere (flow) Flow is expected to remain static and not be affected by the reductions of the contaminants themselves.
+It is expected afforestation variability of flow, particularly during small to medium sized storm events.
+This scenario modelling suggests conversion to forestr 17,000ha.
+The construction of wetlands of approximately 360,000ha as a mitigation would result in less variability and an increase in back be an impact on swimming in low and very high flows.
 Paemakariri (temperature) The temperature of water is affected by exposure to sunlight.
-Shading of water bodies, particularly tributary streams will see a small decrease in temperature.
-This scenario includes land use change (conversion to forestry, and riparian management) that will result in a reduction in water temperature at those places.
-Temperature is also a stressor of native fauna, therefore lower temperatures are an improvement in ecosystem health.
-Generally, the expectation is that water will be colder in tributaries and that afforestation will reduce temperature. †3 He kai pai (edible food) - E.coli measured but food In this scenario E.coli levels reduce.
-However, there are 37 breaches of the limits or swimmable at 95 th percentile for E. coli (whereas for wadeable limit of median E. coli no breaches at all) (Upper Waikato remains A, Tributaries min B, Middle Waikato Main stem B, lower stem C, Lower Waikato C).
-While the limits for E.coli in this scenario have 37 breaches of the swimmable limit in the model, there is still likely to be an improvement or decrease in E.coli levels through de-intensification, afforestation, and mitigations.
+Shading of water bodies, particularly tributary streams will see a temperature.
+This scenario includes land use change (conversion to forestry, and riparian management) that will result in a reduction in at those places.
+Temperature is also a stressor of native fauna, therefore lower temperatures are an improvement in ecosystem heat expectation is that water will be colder in tributaries and that afforestation will reduce temperature.
+He kai pai (edible food) - E.coli measured but food standards not reported In this scenario E.coli levels reduce.
+However, there are 37 breaches of the limits or swimmable at 95 th percentile for E. coli (whereas for median E. coli no breaches at all) (Upper Waikato remains A, Tributaries min B, Middle Waikato Main stem B, lower stem C, Lower Wa limits for E.coli in this scenario have 37 breaches of the swimmable limit in the model, there is still likely to be an improvement or decret through de-intensification, afforestation, and mitigations.
 E.coli monitoring and modelling involves significant uncertainty.
-13 standards not reported Kai currently collected from the waterways in the catchments is cooked, reducing risk of human health risk from E.coli and other pathogens.
-Therefore the improvements in E.coli will likely improve perceptions of risk to human health.
-This indicator does not include or consider effects of heavy metals such as arsenic, mercury, zinc and copper that may come from both natural (geothermal) and industrial/urban waste sources.
-Heavy metals, particularly concentrated in sediment (Ohakuri) and reduced nutrients may reduce the release of heavy metals in anoxic stratified water.
+Kai currently collected from the waterways in the catchments is cooked, reducing risk of human health risk from E.coli and other pathog improvements in E.coli will likely improve perceptions of risk to human health.
+This indicator does not include or consider effects of heavy metals in sediment (Ohakuri) and reduced nutrients may reduce the release of heavy metals in anoxic stratified water.